TanStack/query/docs/react/installation.md

 ### CDN

-If you're not using a module bundler or package manager, you can also use this library via an ESM-compatible CDN such as [ESM.sh](https://esm.sh/) or [Skypack](https://www.skypack.dev/).
+If you're not using a module bundler or package manager, you can also use this library via an ESM-compatible CDN such as [ESM.sh](https://esm.sh/).
 Simply add a `<script type="module">` tag to the bottom of your HTML file:

 ```html
 <script type="module">